Glacier National Park, Montana

 Day 4 – Hike 12 or 5 miles

 Today brings a new challenge in the Two Medicine Valley, a spectacular and less visited part of Glacier National Park.
 Two Medicine Valley is particularly special to the Blackfeet Nation, whose reservation borders the eastern side of Glacier National Park.
 We'll learn about Blackfeet history as we begin our last hike to scenic passes above the valley.
 You will have the option of two hikes today.
 The longer option is a gentle hike to a beautiful alpine lake or waterfall, while the shorter option is a steep climb up to an incredible vantage point with panoramic views.

-Tonight we camp in the Two Medicine area.
+Tonight we shuttle to our camp in the Two Medicine area.

 Our final morning is time to rest our hiking feet and return to West Glacier by river.
 With the Glacier Guides, we'll travel by raft along the Middle Fork of the Flathead River, viewing an ecosystem shaped by fire and rocks etched with the story of geologic time.

 After lunch, we'll say goodbye and provide transport back to Kalispell or Whitefish.